Do you know what you're really paying for in the cloud?

 1. Use billing and cost monitoring tools

-An effective cost management strategy requires the right tools in place to monitor spending.
-AWS and Google Cloud offer many cost monitoring tools, such as AWS Cost Explorer, AWS Budgets, or Google Cost Management which enables Google Cloud Platform users to identify cost spikes and set up spending reports for cost optimization.
-Read about our custom cost monitoring tool for one of our healthcare customer.
+AWS and Google Cloud offer many cost monitoring tools, such as AWS Cost Explorer, AWS Budgets, or Google Cost Management, which enables Google Cloud Platform users to identify cost spikes and set up spending reports for cost optimization.
+Read about our custom cost monitoring tool for one of our healthcare customers.

-You should also learn how to attribute costs back to departments or teams using labels and build your own dashboards for more granular cost views.
+📝 You should learn how to attribute costs back to departments or teams using labels and build your own dashboards for more granular cost views.
 You can also use quotasbudgets, and alerts to closely monitor your current cost trends and forecast them over time, to reduce the risk of overspending.

 2. Capacity planning

 Even though teams can quickly spin cloud instances up or down, they often still pay for unused capacity.
-IT teams need to ensure enough capacity is available to handle unexpected traffic spikes and load fluctuations, but not so much that they overspend on unnecessary resources.
+IT teams need to ensure enough capacity is available to handle unexpected traffic spikes and load fluctuations but not so much that they overspend on unnecessary resources.

-Part of capacity planning is choosing the right cloud resources for your workload.
 Compute instances are available in a wide range of configurations.
-With so many options available, it's easy to oversize an instance, providing far more processors, memory and storage than the workload actually needs.
-Autoscaling also helps you to ensure you don't pay for unused cloud capacity.
+With so many options available, it’s easy to oversize an instance, providing far more processors, memory, and storage than the workload actually needs.

 3. Choose reserved or spot instances